How to Make the Most of One Week in New Zealand

 - Hike to the glaciers’ terminal face

-- Relax in the Glacier Hot Pools (Franz Josef)
+- Relax in the Glacier Hot Pools in Franz Josef

-- Kayak on the reflective waters of Lake Mapourika (Franz Josef)
+- Kayak on the reflective waters of Lake Mapourika near Franz Josef (on Viator and Tripadvisor)

-- Walk to the reflective Lake Matheson (Fox Glacier)
+- Walk to the reflective Lake Matheson near Fox Glacier

 Now continue on your journey through the stunning Haast Pass toward Lake Wanaka.
 We recommend you stop at Thunder Creek Falls just a minutes walk from the road.
 Then, if you have time, walk to the Blue Pools of Haast.
 This is a 1-hour return walk through forest to some of the clearest and bluest rivers you will ever see.